-Enough talk is centred around the victorious and dynamic shift of CSR from philanthropy to long term sustainable interventions, engineered to help society develop and flourish.
+Enough talk is centered around the victorious and dynamic shift of CSR from philanthropy to long term sustainable interventions, engineered to help society develop and flourish.
 India as a nation has one of the most evolved CSR laws that are strictly adhered to.
-Tremendous good has been achieved by several corporates in the societies they serve.
+Tremendous good has been achieved by several corporations in the societies they serve.
 However, there are certain so called “controversial” societal issues that need to be tackled.
 One such controversial topic is menstrual health & hygiene.

 Menstrual hygiene awareness or discussion is considered a taboo in the majority of India and not discussed in most households.
 This topic is so much of a taboo that in certain parts of rural India, girls are banished to the far end of villages during the onset of their menses and allowed to return only once it’s over.

 Most mothers shy away from educating or preparing their daughters about their first period.
 In addition, schools do little to thoroughly equip one on safe and hygienic menstrual practices, apart from sex education and biology classes.

 Sadly, this leads to many women being uninformed of the multiple hygienic products (disposable pads, re-usable cloth pads, menstrual cups) available in the market, and this can cause sometimes fatal reproductive tract infections.

 A survey conducted by the National Family and Health in 2017, highlighted that only 57.6% of young women aged between 15 and 24 used a hygienic method of protection during menstruation.
 Which roughly translates to 42.4% of women using unhygienic methods of protection or perhaps no protection at all.

 Across Rural India, especially, due to poor access to basic sanitary products and use of unhygienic substitutes such infections are rampant and severely debilitating.
 Many rural women opt for straw, dried leaves or even ash due to lack of access to hygienic menstrual products.
 This also directly translates to increased girl school dropout rate.